IBM-Cloud/docs/troubleshoot/ts_apps.md

 To resolve this problem, you must create a `manifest.yml` file.
-For more information about how to create a `manifest.yml` file, see [Application manifest](/docs/manageapps/depapps.html#appmanifest){: new_window}.
+For more information about how to create a `manifest.yml` file, see [Application manifest](/docs/manageapps/depapps.html#appmanifest).
 {: tsResolve}